woocommerce/migrator-cli/README.md

     Query Order after this date.
 ISO 8601 format.

   [--limit]
     Limit the total number of orders to process.
-Set to PHP_INT_MAX by default.
+Defaults to processing all matched orders (`PHP_INT_MAX`).

   [--perpage]
-    Limit the number of orders to process each time.
+    Limit the number of orders to process each time. (default: 100, max: 250).

   [--next]
     Next page link from Shopify.